ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/web/cors.md

 ## CORS and Fetch API

 If you want to avoid the blocking, the server that hosts the resource needs to have CORS enabled.
-What you can do on the client side is set the mode of `fetch` to `cors`  (Although this is the default setting):
+What you can do on the client side is set the mode of `fetch` to `cors`  (Not really needed, this is the default setting):

 ```js
 fetch(request, {mode: 'cors'});